 Using messaging platforms on mobile devices does not necessarily mean texting.
 For example, messages sent through Facebook Messenger and Whatsapp are not text messages.
 What makes them different is their need for an internet connection.
 SMS and MMS only use a cellular network, which is entirely another type of technology.
-Introducing these additional messengers to the conversations complicates the topic to sms vs text vs OTT messaging We’ll save OTT messaging for another post.
+Introducing these additional messengers to the conversations complicates the topic to SMS vs text vs OTT messaging We’ll save OTT messaging for another post.

 Business Applications Of SMS And Text Messaging

-OK let’s set aside the differences of SMS vs Text and talk about how they both help business grow.
+OK let’s set aside the differences of SMS vs Text and talk about how they both help businesses grow.
 There are several ways to use text messaging for business purposes.
 But it boils down to sending updates and running marketing campaigns.
 Have a look at the typical uses of SMS to benefit businesses.

 - Targeting audiences to expand marketing list

 - Running promotional marketing campaigns

 - Providing SMS-based discounts to boost sales